Computer Usage Policy

 Gwynedd Mercy University Computer Usage Policy

 The technology facilities at Gwynedd Mercy University are provided to assist students, faculty, administration and staff in the pursuit, collection, and presentation of academic information.
-Because these facilities are the property of Gwynedd Mercy University, their operation by individuals associated with the University must be in accordance with College computer use policy, governed by secure and private practices and should be guided by the mission and values of the institution.
+Because these facilities are the property of Gwynedd Mercy University, their operation by individuals associated with the University must be in accordance with University computer use policy, governed by secure and private practices and should be guided by the mission and values of the institution.
 The computer systems, computer hardware, computer software, communications equipment, technology space and information contained within are the property of Gwynedd Mercy University.
-Anyone who uses College technology resources must read, understand and agree to this policy.
+Anyone who uses University technology resources must read, understand and agree to this policy.

 Technology is defined as computers, systems, applications, personal digital assistants, laptops, notebooks, workstations or any messaging or electronic communications system, or any system that depends on or uses electronic communication for the purposes of communicating, broadcasting, publishing, messaging, printing, recording, viewing, reading, streaming, transmitting, any information or form of communication, media, data or message.
 These types of communication include but are not limited to electronic mail, voice mail, telephone systems, networks, global positioning systems and radio devices.